moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Reason Phrase: Provides the reason for subscription error.

-* New Track ID: When not equal to Track ID, the subscriber SHOULD re-issue the SUBSCRIBE with this Track ID instead if possible.
+* New Track ID: When not equal to Track ID, the subscriber SHOULD re-issue the SUBSCRIBE with this Track ID instead.
-  It is RECOMMENDED that a publisher use an unguessable New Track ID to reduce the odds of a collision.
+  If this Track ID is already in use, the receiver MUST close the connection with a Duplicate Track ID error ({{session-termination}}).
   TODO: Add a registry for subscribe error codes and make this field conditional.